thenexthub/Codira/tools/SourceKit/docs/Protocol.md

 ### Response

-This will return the Swift interface of the specified module.
+This will return the Codira interface of the specified module.

-- `key.sourcetext`: The pretty-printed module interface in swift source code.
+- `key.sourcetext`: The pretty-printed module interface in language source code.
 - `key.syntaxmap`: An array of syntactic annotations, same as the one returned for the source.request.editor.open request.
 - `key.annotations`: An array of semantic annotations, same as the one returned for the source.request.editor.open request.
 - `key.substructure`: An array of dictionaries representing ranges of structural elements in the result description, such as the parameters of a function.